SFDO-Tooling/CumulusCI/cli/README.md

       Deploys a beta managed package version by its git tag and commit

     Options:
       --org TEXT         Override the default org (beta).
-The value will be used to look up credentials via environment variable in the form of SF_USERNAME_{{ org|upper }} and SF_PASSWORD_{{ org|upper }}.
+The value will be used to look up credentials via environment variable in the form of SF_USERNAME_{{ org|upper }} and SF_PASSWORD_{{
+                         org|upper }}.
+Can be overridden by the ORG_SUFFIX
+                         environment variable
-                   Can be overridden by the ORG_SUFFIX environment variable --run-tests  If set, run tests as part of the deployment.
+      --run-tests        If set, run tests as part of the deployment.
 Defaults to not running tests
+      --retries INTEGER  The number of times the installation should retry installation if the prior attempt failed due to a package unavailable error.
+This error is common after uploading a package if the test org is on a different pod.
+There is a slight delay in copying newly uploaded packages.
+                         Defaults to 3
       --help             Show this message and exit.

 cumulusci ci next_step --help